tmwinjil/CMPT-300/assign4/assign4_part2/README.txt

 Some of your functions will need to check this variable to implement the correct strategy.

-You can test your code with "mem -test all worst", etc., or test all 4 together with "mem -test all all".
+You can test your code with "./mem-test all worst", etc., or test all 4 together with "./mem-test all all".
 The latter command does not test the strategies separately; your code passes the test only if all four strategies pass.